 David Lynch’s Silencio (named after the fetish joint in the director's film Mullholland Drive) is Paris’s most coveted private club, giving membership only to those with satisfactory artistic and financial credentials.
 That doesn’t mean you won’t get in, though.
 After midnight, the Silencio opens to the public, so you can see which A-listers are there, and above all check out the décor which Lynch designed himself – right down to the furniture and gold leaf walls.

 After a several days of sightseeing, there's nothing better than a lie-in and a long, indulgent brunch.
-These Paris brunches have everything – location, atmosphere and often menus that require two days of advance starvation.
+Paris brunches are an attraction in their own right, with everything you need – location, atmosphere and often menus that require two days of advance starvation.
 You might some military planning to score a table, but trust us – it'll be worth it.
 Be it crumbly, moreish pastries to go with the best coffee in town or a syrup-soaked eggs-and-bacon extravaganza, we've got you covered.

 Housed in a former warehouse for art deco construction materials, Point Ephémère capitilises on its position next to the waters of the Canal Saint-Martin with a great outdoor area.
 In 2004 it was an artist’s squat of some 1,400 metres squared, which quickly became hugely popular and near permanent – to the chagrin of Paris’s City Council.
 Today, this breeding ground of all things artistic organises exhibitions, concerts and evenings of independent music specialising mostly in cutting edge pop, rock, electro and hip-hop, all of which are within reach of youthful budgets.